 The baby boomers are the first suburban generation, having grown up in the cul–de–sac: safety 1950’s Americana.
 Now that same generation is turning 65 at a clip of 10,000/day and will continue to until around 2030—and 70% of them will be aging in rural and suburban environments.
 The very same neighborhoods where these dead malls lie dormant from neglect.

 Want a BIG Opportunity—find a BIG Problem

 One of the biggest challenges for boomers and seniors aging in place is isolation—both social and physical due to living in communities that were built with “Peter-Pan” thinking.
-In the 1950’s we were youth-oriented and growing with vitality of a new beginning.
+In the 1950’s we were youth-oriented and growing with the vitality of a new beginning.
 No one foresaw that these same communities designed for younger inhabitants would someday STILL be home for these very same individuals.

 Now called NORCs or naturally occurring retirement communities, these areas are where people stay and grow old together.
 These places are going to be in grave need of goods and services—the kind of need that generated the shopping mall over 60 years earlier.
 Only now, the focus needs to shift from Orange Julius and Old Navy, to senior in-home care services, travel for boomers, senior fit centers, adult education centers, nutrition stores, Walgreens, meals-on-wheels, local area agencies on aging, churches, walk-in beauty shops, pet care, volunteer centers, home monitoring stores with the latest aging in place technology offerings, boomer sports bar, AARP center, career training, Harley shop, the list is endless.